Bridged Clustering: Semi-Supervised Sparse Bridging: Experiments

 \subsection{Data}

-We apply \bc on four multimodal datasets that connect distinct feature spaces: the \emph{BIOSCAN-5M} dataset that pairs specimen images with DNA barcode sequences of insect samples \citep{gharaee2024bioscan}, the \emph{WIT} dataset with Wikipedia Image-Text pairings \citep{srinivasan2021wit}, as well as the \emph{Flickr30k} dataset \citep{young2014image} and the \emph{COCO} dataset \citep{lin2014microsoft} that connect everyday images with human-generated descriptions.
-We randomly sample a number of data groups to include in each run of our experiments, e.g., selecting 5 insect species from Bioscan, or 7 object categories from COCO, etc. We detail the data, processing, and mapping in Appendix \ref{app:details}.
+We apply \bc on four multimodal datasets that connect distinct feature spaces: the \emph{BIOSCAN-5M} dataset that pairs specimen images with DNA barcode sequences of insect samples \citep{gharaee2024bioscan}, the \emph{WIT} dataset \citep{srinivasan2021wit} pairing images with their text captions on Wikipedia pages, as well as the \emph{Flickr30k} dataset \citep{young2014image} which connects images of people engaged in everyday activities with human-annotated captions and the \emph{COCO} dataset \citep{lin2014microsoft} that connects common object images with text descriptions.

+For experimental evaluation, we randomly sample a number of \textit{data groups}, where each group corresponds to a coherent semantic category or label within the dataset (e.g., an insect species in BIOSCAN, or an object category in COCO).
+Each run includes a subset of these groups (e.g., 5 species of insects from BIOSCAN or 7 categories of objects from COCO) to assess \bc's ability to recover and align latent structure.
+We detail the data, processing, and mapping in Appendix \ref{app:details}.